Milford Sound: Risk context

-Individual risk has been estimated for a visitor on 2019 modelling as 6.8 x 10^{−7}, which is less than 1 in a million, and two orders of magnitude less than the now known risk of visiting Whakaari / White Island, an active volcano, as a tourist.
+Individual risk has been estimated for a visit in 2019 modelling as 6.8 × 10^{−7}, which is less than 1 in a million, and two orders of magnitude less than the now known risk of visiting Whakaari / White Island, an active volcano, as a tourist.
 However, the societal risk is higher than the level defined in the current New Zealand tourism culture after the 2019 Whakaari / White Island eruption, because Milford Sound is a much more popular tourist destination.
-A decision on whether or not to accept the recently defined societal risk and the consequences of this possible disaster has been identified as the responsibility of the government of New Zealand.
+The decision on whether to accept the recently defined societal risk and its possible consequences has been assigned to the New Zealand government.